mewmew/quotes/README.md

 * [And then there's Haskell...](haskell.md)
 * [Is hell endothermic or exothermic?](hell.md)

+* You

+> Find out who you are, and do it on purpose.
+>
+> -- Dolly Parton

 * Orientation

 > If you don't care where you are, then you ain't lost.